Toll Free: 877-992-8377

 Determine any wedding day assignments for members of the wedding party, and make lists/info sheets as needed.

-Work out wedding day timing and details (who will get the bride there, where the wedding party will dress, etc) and draw up a schedule.
+Work out wedding day timing and details like who will get the bride there, where the wedding party will dress, etc., and draw up a schedule.

 Touch base with your officiant and give him/her rehearsal details and wedding day schedule.

 Fax transportation providers a schedule and addresses for pickups on wedding day.

 Confirm location, date, and time with photographer; create your " must-take " photo list.

 Call location manager and make sure your vendors all have access to the site when they need it.

 Confirm delivery locations, times, and final arrangement count with florist.

 Confirm head count, delivery time, and location with the cakemaker.